innofactororg/markdown2pdf/README.md

 # Markdown to PDF converter

-This composite action can be used to publish PDF from Markdown using a predefined latex template.
+This composite action can be used to publish PDF from Markdown using a predefined template.

 It use the following logic: